Strategies & Plans

 Figure 1: Old Beach Zoning Review Study Precincts

 In summary, the Report concluded that both precincts have the necessary conditions and policy settings to be rezoned to General Residential at urban densities and restructured via a master planning process.
-The master planning process will need to further consider a range of issues raised through the consultation process, such as traffic, natural values and vegetation, provision of open space, infrastructure delivery, etc.
+ERA recommended that the precincts be rezoned ‘Future Urban’ whilst the maser planning project is undertaken.

 At its meeting of the 20th June 2023, Council partially endorsed the recommendations of the Old Beach Zoning Review report (‘the Report’) to rezone the land in Precinct A, but to not rezone the land in Precinct B at this stage.
+Council endorsed the Report’s recommendation to rezone Precinct A to Future Urban whilst a master plan project was undertaken which would support a future rezoning to the General Residential Zone.

-Traffic Assessment – Old Beach
+Traffic impact – Old Beach Rezoning Final Updated November

 In April 2023 Brighton Council endorsed the Brighton Social Infrastructure Plan (the Plan).
 The identifies the gaps and needs for social infrastructure provision across the municipality to 2042.